 When you have given your existing customers a good incentive to refer, you are creating a way for your existing community to continually build on itself.
 Customers who already have an account and have made a purchase will refer high quality friends that then also create an account, make repeat purchases, and join your community.

 Your referral messages have a lot to do with that.
 Be sure to customize your referral share messaging to be on brand, and create social proof for those that are seeing the message.
 You want to show potential customers that your existing customers are already loving your brand.

 Clearly a referral program lets you generate value from your existing customer community, and a points program keeps them engaged and shopping again and again.
 Let me explain how to integrate the two of them together.

 Integrating referrals with a points program

-Think of your referral program as a way to add members to your community, and your points program as a way to keep them there.
+The easiest way to understand it is to think of your referral program as a way to add members to your community, and your points program as a way to keep them there.
 These two programs are super powerful when used together.
-In fact, building a growing and sustainable community is EXTREMELY difficult without both.
+In fact, building a community that grows sustainable is extremely difficult without both.

 Here are a few tips to make sure that you are using the two programs together to their highest potential.

 1. Use the same tool for both programs

 If you are looking to build a profitable customer community through rewards, you should use the same tool for both referrals and points.
 This makes it easier to manage the experience you are providing, use points as rewards, and keep track of everything in one place.